MasonDoherty/FullStack-.Net-SQL-React/README.md

 #Get your project started easily with this repo.
-just insert your connection string into DbContext and your set.
+just insert your connection string into DbContext and your set and table name.

 this is the .net using react set up however the components have been converted to funtional components.